karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 Management-type might solely align quality with client/user satisfaction.
 While that's certainly important, good programmers are almost always the stakeholders with the highest quality expectation as well as being the most critical.
 As DeMarco and Lister said in Peopleware, **We all tend to tie our self-esteem strongly to the quality of the product we produce - not the quantity of the product, but the quality;.** I find it difficult to put quality, from a programmers perspective, into words; yet, I'm sure most of us not only have a similar definition, we can all easily recognize it (or the lack of it).
 Quality is about coming up with an elegant solution to a problem - both at the micro (an individual behavior) and macro levels (the system as a whole).
 What's *elegant* then?
 It varies on the context of the problem, but generally, an elegant solution is both the simplest possible one as well as the most explicit and easy to understand.

 The more I've program, the more I've notice something truly startling.
-Not only is the simplest solution obviously the easiest to implement, its almost certainly the easiest to understand, maintain and change.
+Not only is the simplest solution obviously the easiest to implement, it's almost certainly the easiest to understand, maintain and change.
 Simple solutions also tend to have as good or better performance characteristics than more complex approaches.
 This is particularly astounding when you find yourself knee-deep in an over-engineered mess where the original intention for flexibility, performance and efficiency are sabotaged by artificial complexity.
 That doesn't mean I advocate programming without consideration of design.
-Instead, I believe that given some experience and reflection, a balance between forward-thinking design and pragmatism isn't only achievable, its quite natural?
+Instead, I believe that given some experience and reflection, a balance between forward-thinking design and pragmatism isn't only achievable, it's quite natural?

 I wish I could tell you the answer.
 It isn't that I don't know.
 The problem is that I have to preface it with a word of warning; else I risk having you roll your eyes and give up on this book.
 I know a lot of you are sick of hearing about it, but I beg that you hear me out and recognize that I'm probably not saying what you think I'm saying.
 Deal?
 So the secret to writing quality code is to make sure your code is testable.
 WAIT...don't roll those eyes, I'm not saying that you have to test your code (and I'm certainly not saying that you shouldn't).
 I'm just saying that if, theoretically, you were to test your code, it shouldn't be hard to do.
 Code can be testable without actually testing it - and ultimately, at the most fundamental level, that's what you should be aiming for.